- Botox injections effectively reduce the appearance of fine lines and wrinkles in the face

 Cost of Botox

-Other side effects of Botox include:
+Mild and temporary side effects include:

-- Dry feeling in the mouth
+- Dry mouth and eyes

-- Muscle weakness or paralysis near injection site
+- Muscle weakness or paralysis

 - Trouble breathing, speaking, or swallowing

-- Vision issues like blurring
+- Vision issues

-What are Fillers?
+What Are Fillers?

 - Hyaluronic acid